maxthraxx/WFGY/OS/README.md

 Each one is a real `.txt` file — no install, no boilerplate, just logic.

 **TXT: Blah Blah Blah** (Semantic Q&A) — ~7/15
-A playful Q&A engine where logic hides in nonsense.
-Anyone can try.
+>Just for fun?
+Maybe.
+But many were shocked by how deep the answers got.

 **TXT: Blur Blur Blur** (Image Generation) — ~7/20
-Next-gen text-to-image.
+>Next-gen text-to-image.
 No prompt skills needed, almost no hallucinations.

 **TXT: Blow Blow Blow** (Reasoning Games) — ~7/25
-The first AIGC RPG with real logic.
+>The first AIGC RPG with real logic.
 Game Boy era for AI begins.

 > This is why it’s not “just a file” — it’s a platform.
 > More modules coming soon.
 One day, you might build your own.